bucs110fall2023/final-project-over-21/README.md

 ## Project Description

-This is a horoscope fortune teller.
-The user enters their birthday and the program will return their fortune for the current day based on their horoscope sign.
+This program shows the user their horoscope for the day based on their birthdate and zodiac sign.

 ***